Ineluki/telescopy/docs/config.md

 Can override the decision if a download continues after the headers have been received.
 The default behavior is to return false if statusCode >= 400.
 Using this option enables making fine-grained decisions based on url and all headers.

+### htmlAttributeFilters

+*object, optional*

+Can enhance or override behavior on how html tags/attributes are handled.
+See [HTML Parsing](html.md) for full details.